 Vic also designed the hands on the watch to be detailed and decorative in-keeping with his overall illustration.

 The watch is powered by a Swiss-made automatic mechanical movement, this is visible through the glass exhibition case back and in it's own way as mesmerising as the kaleidoscope.

 The watches were printed and built by hand in our London workshop.
-Each one comes with a limited edition artwork that Vic designed to complement the timepiece.

 Movement: STP1-11 Swiss made automatic mechanical